molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

  8. adds a line exporting the environmental variable JULIA_DEPOT_PATH to moleuser's .bash_profile (this allows Julia to find the packages needed for the PhyloNetworks tutorial)
  9. creates a symlink named _iqtree-beta_ in /usr/local/bin that points to /usr/local/bin/iqtree2 (the IQTREE tutorial uses iqtree-beta rather than iqtree2)
 10. creates a symlink named _raxml_ in /usr/local/bin that points to /usr/local/bin/raxmlHPC (the PAUP* tutorial specifies raxml rather than raxmlHPC)
+11. creates a symlink named _raxmlHPC-PTHREADS-AVX_ in /usr/local/bin that points to /usr/local/bin/raxmlHPC (the SNaQ tutorial uses raxmlHPC-PTHREADS-AVX at some point)
-11. makes moleuser the owner of its own .bash_profile (created as a result of the alias definitions above)
+12. makes moleuser the owner of its own .bash_profile (created as a result of the alias definitions above)
-12. creates a symbolic link named _moledata_ (makes it easier to find example datasets)
+13. creates a symbolic link named _moledata_ (makes it easier to find example datasets)
-13. creates a directory /var/pyenv to use as a mount point for nfs
+14. creates a directory /var/pyenv to use as a mount point for nfs
-14. makes moleuser the owner of /var/pyenv
+15. makes moleuser the owner of /var/pyenv

 ~~~~~~
 #cloud-config